Ecwid/ecwid-api-docs/includes/_products.md

 ## Upload gallery image

 Add image to the product images gallery.
+Request parameters specify which product should be updated and what title should the uploaded image have.
+Request body is the image file itself (binary data).

 > Request example